 Each issue of XI is a collaboration.
 The editors select their ideal “side,” including eleven samplings on a single topic.
 Like the team huddled for the ritual pre-match photograph, each issue features eleven elements, working in concert to speak to a theme unique to soccer in North America.
-XI is released four times a year; subscribe now and save!

 Issue One: Coming to America

 The notion of soccer as an “immigrant game” has defined the sport’s development in North America.
 The inaugural issue of XI, Coming to America, explores how immigration has and continues to shape soccer across the continent with original essays, photography and illustrations telling this story in eleven original ways.

 Release Date: September 2012

 Click below to view a short preview of XI issue one – just one of the eleven pieces included.I

 “Legendarily hubristic, cocksure, singularly combative and ruthless, Cruyff was forever embroiled in power struggles or embarking on ideological crusades.”
 Leander Schaerlaeckens and Pieter van Os explore how Johan Cruyff’s headstrong personality impacted on the original North American Soccer League during his time with the Washington Diplomats, an era that had a lasting significance for the Dutch legend’s career itself.II

 “The soccer team, known as the Democrats, was mostly African and Caribbean immigrants who were competent if unspectacular—with one significant exception: a lanky midfielder with sleepy eyes who ghosted around the patchy mud with a grace and precision more suited to La Liga than an American high school game.”
 What does the story of Portland Timbers’ forward Danny Mwanga tell us about immigration, soccer and American society?
 Andrew Guest asks whether there may in fact be an immigrants’ advantage in success stories like Mwanga’s.III